berkeley-scf/tutorial-dynamic-docs/index.md

 ## 1 This tutorial

 This tutorial covers the basics of creating documents that combine code chunks, mathematical notation, and text.
-We'll cover R, Python and bash shell chunks in the context of documents written with LaTeX, Markdown, and Jupyter notebooks.
+We'll cover R, Python, Julia and bash shell chunks in the context of documents written with LaTeX, Quarto, Markdown, and Jupyter notebooks.

 For this tutorial you'll need to install the following software: